Sidewalk sharing your Ring cameras. Why you should reconsider.

 Privacy and Security

 While companies do their best to protect your information, opening up an internet connection to an array of devices out of your hands and home is concerning.
-You can’t trust that X home owners Ring camera won’t get compromised and that someone will use the Sidewalk connectivity as a way to get into your home.
+You can’t trust that X home owners Ring camera won’t get compromised and that someone will use the Sidewalk connectivity as a way to get into your home (learn more about it from this link).
 Also, by openly staying opted in to this sharing, you truly have no control over what is being shared.
 There have been so many breaches and ransomware issues in the news lately that each user and home owner needs to be aware of just what they are connecting to.
 In this case, all you know is it’s being shared with someone in your neighborhood.
 This leaves a lot of things to chance.

 Turn off sharing for Amazon Sidewalk